Legitimate Interest Statement (IAB TCF)

 - Event data (impression/click/interaction signals and timestamps)

-- Non-personal campaign/creative identifiers
+- Non-personal campaign, placement and creative identifiers

 Leanr does not intentionally process: